tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 ## Context

-Tendermint provides a deterministic, Byzantine fault-tolerant, source of time, defined by the `Time` field present in the headers of committed blocks, representing the block's timestamp.
+Tendermint provides a deterministic, Byzantine fault-tolerant, source of time, defined by the `Time` field present in the headers of committed blocks.

 In the current consensus implementation, the timestamp of a block is computed by the [`BFTTime`][bfttime] algorithm:

-- Validators timestamps the `Precommit` messages they broadcast.
+- Validators include a timestamp in the `Precommit` messages they broadcast.
-Timestamps are retrieved from the validator's local clocks, with the only restriction that they must be **monotonic**:
+Timestamps are retrieved from the validators' local clocks, with the only restriction that they must be **monotonic**:

 	- The timestamp of a `Precommit` message voting for a block